Yongbi21/AutoBalancer/README.md

-AutoBalancer
+###AutoBalancer

-AutoBalancer is a utility designed to automatically reconcile erroneous transactions in the Microsoft Access database utilized by POS terminals.
+##AutoBalancer is a utility designed to automatically reconcile erroneous transactions in the Microsoft Access database utilized by POS terminals.
 This tool streamlines the correction process, ensuring data integrity and minimizing manual intervention.

-Table of Contents
+#Table of Contents

-Overview

-Features

-Installation

-Usage

-Configuration

-Contributing

-License
+#Overview

+##eatures

+#Installation

+#Usage

+#Configuration

+#Contributing

 Overview